 Top 5 things to experience in Oslo

 The perfect mix of modern architecture and classic works of art is why Oslo is one of our favorite cities.
 Looking for things to do in Oslo?
 We have gathered a list of musts to help you explore the city’s diverse atmosphere and inclusive kindness.
 Stay close to it all with Park Inn by Radisson Oslo.
+Also, these top picks are perfect whether you’re here for a holiday or downtime on a business trip.

 Vigeland Sculpture Park